WebOrigami/docs/src/content/framework/intro0.md

 title: "Graph Origami framework tutorial"
 ---

-As an example of creating things in Graph Origami, in this tutorial you'll create a simple website.
-The tutorial assumes you know some basic HTML and CSS.
+As an example of creating things in Graph Origami, in this tutorial you'll make a simple website.
+The tutorial assumes you know some HTML and CSS.

-This tutorial does its best to explain _how_ the framework works, illustrating the underlying concepts so that you can imagine for yourself how to apply those concepts to your own projects.
-If you're more interested in just seeing things work, you can focus on the interactive steps marked with the ➤ symbol.
+This tutorial does its best to explain _how_ the framework works, illustrating the underlying concepts so you can apply those concepts to your own projects.
+If you're more interested in seeing things work, just focus on the interactive steps marked with the ➤ symbol.

-## Goal
+## Goal: A little About Us site

 Suppose one day one of your teammates says:

-> _We need an "About Us" area for our site!
-The main About Us page should list of people on our team, with links to separate pages for each person.
-A person's page should show their name and a photo._
+> _We need an "About Us" area for our site!<br><br>The main About Us page should list of people on our team, with thumbnail photos and links to separate pages for each person.
+A person's page should show their name and a full-size photo._

-Using this [sample About Us area](/samples/aboutUs) as a model, this tutorial walks you through achieving this goal.
+<span class="tutorialStep"></span> Open the
+<a href="/samples/aboutUs" target="_blank">sample About Us area</a>
+and click on a few pages.
+The tutorial will use this sample as a model for the site you'll build.

 You can do the tutorial in three ways: